 Add the remaining 8 dates to a small bowl and cover with water; soak for 10-15 minutes.
 While the dates are soaking, prepare the apples by peeling and coring them.
 Cut into 1/4″ thick slices then chop into small chunks.
 Transfer to a small bowl and cover with a damp towel (and lemon juice, if you’re worried about them browning).
 When the dates have finished soaking, discard the water.
 Add the dates, water, cinnamon and salt to a high speed blender and blend until smooth; about 15-20 seconds.
 Pour over apples and toss until the chunks are evenly coated.

 Remove the pie crust from the freezer and pile with apple filling.
-Freeze for at least 45 minutes before serving.
+Freeze for at least 45 minutes and thaw before serving.
 Pie will keep frozen in an air tight container for up to 6 weeks, but I doubt it will last that long.

 Yield: 8 large (or 16 small) servings